 DPA actually goes beyond what is expected and provides us with this above-20 kHz information.
 As we'll see in the following examples, most microphone manufacturers only show the necessary 20 Hz – 20 kHz in their frequency response graphs.

-The Earthworks M50 (link to check the price on Amazon) is a small-diaphragm condenser measurement microphone.
+The Earthworks M50 is a small-diaphragm condenser measurement microphone.
 Naturally, this microphone has a very flat frequency response, extending even further than the audible frequency spectrum (from 3 Hz all the way to 50 kHz).
 It has an omnidirectional polar pattern.

-Measurement microphones are often used to accurately capture frequencies in and outside of the audible spectrum.
+Measurement microphones are often used to capture frequencies in and outside of the audible spectrum accurately.
 In the case of the Earthworks M50, the frequency response ranges from 5 Hz (infrasound) to 50,000 Hz (ultrasound).

 As we see from the graph, the response is beautifully flat in the audible range of 20 Hz – 20,000 Hz.
 There is a slight decrease in sensitivity below 20 Hz that rolls off to about -1 dB at 5 Hz.
-In the +10 kHz range, there are slight variations in the frequency response that we should be aware of, particularly when using this microphone for measurements.
+In the +10 kHz range, we should be aware of slight variations in the frequency response, particularly when using this microphone for measurements.

 AKG C 414 XLS

-The AKG C 414 XLS (link to check the price on Amazon) is a multi-pattern large-diaphragm condenser microphone.
+The AKG C 414 XLS is a multi-pattern large-diaphragm condenser microphone.
 Though this microphone has a “bumpier” frequency response than its small-diaphragm counterparts mentioned above, it still certainly has a flat frequency response.

 To end our short list of flat frequency response mic examples, I figured I should show a large-diaphragm microphone.